ML-Space-Weather/LiveDst/README.md

     python3 Omni_dataset_generator.py -t0 2000 1 1 -t1 2022 1 1 -filename Data/Omni_data.pkl

-The data has been downloaded and saved in Data/Omni_data.pkl (in case no Internet)
+The data has been downloaded and saved in Data/Omni_data.pkl (in case no Internet).

+## Omni data download

+    python3 ACE_dataset_generator.py -t0 2000 1 1 -t1 2017 5 1

+The data has been downloaded and saved in Data/all_19990101-20170501.pkl.
+This is not functional due to the new LASP download restriction.

 ## end-to-end python scripts